 - 2014 Medical Laboratory Criteria Packet(for High school seniors only)

 Program science courses must be completed within five (5) years prior to the anticipated start date of the program to count towards completing an associate degree.
-Students must earn a minimum grade of "C" in all career and science courses in order to graduate.
-A minimum of 67 credits are required for graduation.
+In order to progress in the program, a grade of “C” or better is required in each Medical Laboratory course and in the sciences (Anatomy & Physiology I & II, and Microbiology).
+Students must earn a minimum grade of "C" in order to graduate.
+A minimum of 70 credits are required for graduation.

 Students interested in participating in this program may be required to undergo a Criminal Offender Record Information (CORI) check, a Criminal Records Central Repository (CHRI) check, and a Sex Offender Record Information (SORI) check.
 For more information, visit www.necc.mass.edu/cori-sori